 In 2016, the Environmental Protection Agency released a health advisory level for PFOA and PFOS.
 Health advisory levels are non-enforceable guidelines that are intended to protect human health.
 The health advisory level is 0.07 parts per billion (ppb) for PFOA and PFOS combined.

 Historically, PFOA and PFOS were used in firefighting foams, fabric protectants, food packaging, and manufacturing processes.
 Between 2000 and 2015, manufacturers of PFOA and PFOS voluntarily phased them out of production in the United States.
-Regulations allow PFOA and PFOS to be imported for specialty uses where alternative chemicals cannot be identified.
+Regulations allow PFOS to be imported for specialty uses where alternative chemicals cannot be identified.

 PFOA and PFOS are highly soluble and do not break down in the environment.
-Fire training facilities, especially those at airfields, have been sources of PFC contamination because of their use of firefighting foam.
+Fire training facilities, especially those at airfields, have been sources of PFAS contamination because of their use of firefighting foam.

 |Source||Minimum Detection Limit||Columbia South Shore Well Field Groundwater